 Moreover, getting insured is more affordable than you might think.
 You may be able to get coverage through your employer as well, lowering the overall cost for you.

 Different types of health insurance meet different needs and preferences.
-Sometimes they’re categorised using metal levels, like Platinum, Gold, Silver, and Bronze.
+Sometimes they’re categorized using metal levels, like Platinum, Gold, Silver, and Bronze.
 As you move up the metal level, out-of-pocket costs decrease.

-Apart from that, health insurances can be of the following types:
+Apart from that, health insurance can be of the following types:

 Both the insurer and insured have some financial responsibilities when it comes to health insurance.
 And there are terms that you should know:

-• Premium: This is a monthly payment you make for keeping your insurance active.
-If you don’t pay this amount, your insurance may collapse.
+- Premium is the monthly payment you make to keep your insurance active, and if you don’t pay this amount, your insurance may collapse.

-• Coinsurance: This is a percentage of any medical charge you pay.
-It applies after you’ve met the deductible amount.
-For example, if you have a coinsurance of 20%, your health insurance will cover 80 percent of the total costs.
+- Coinsurance is a percentage of any medical charge you pay and applies after you have met the deductible amount.
+For example, if you have a coinsurance of 20 percent, your health insurance will cover 80 percent of the total costs.

 Everyone has different needs, financial situations, and health conditions.
 So what is the right plan for someone may not be perfect for you.
 It is therefore important that you consider your options.